 Can you remove the hold on my account temporarily so that I can send my transcripts to another College, University, or employer?

 Our office will remove holds only when a case has been closed.
-This means that if you have not yet scheduled a first meeting, you will need to do so.
+If you have a hold on your account from our office, please contact us to determine the next steps in the process.
 If the charges against you are dismissed, the hold will be removed.
 However, if you have been formally charged, the hold will remain until either your Judicial Board finds you not responsible and charges are dismissed or any required sanctions are turned in and accepted.

 I have requested a Judicial Board Hearing